manishholla/soliscloud_api_data_store_and_visualize/README.md

 ## How?

 Python implementation of SolisCloud data using `hultenvp\soliscloud_api` library, ``Docker`` container, `InfluxDB` and `Grafana`.
 The Python code running in a Docker container will periodically request data from the Solis Cloud using the API.
-This code will execute within a specific time frame, for example from 07:00  to 18:00 IST, and then stop.
+This code will execute within a specific time frame, for example from 07:00  to 18:00 IST, and pause.
 It will resume the same process again the next day.

 ## Why?